AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: float

-    If false, closing the window associated with a floating item puts the item back in the main GPS window, but doesn't destroy it.
+    If false, closing the window associated with a floating item puts the item back in the main GPS window, but does not destroy it.
 If True, the window is destroyed.

   * :guilabel:`All floating`